gaperton/Type-R/docsource/06_API_by_feature/03_Validation.md

 ### collection.validationError

-Detailed validation error information, or `null` if the collection and its _aggregation tree_ is valid.
+Detailed validation error information, or `null` if the collection and its items are valid.
 An error object has tree structure mapping the invalid subtree of the aggregation tree.

 ```javascript